 Our “Ick” to the “Ude”

 In North America, nudity typically equates to sex, pornography, prostitution, and other shocking subjects.
 From a young age, we’re taught that baring your bits around others leads to shame-filled experiences.
 Ever been pants’d around your peers?
 Usually it’s not your finest moment.
 Public nudity is for “bad people” with unspeakable jobs and morals, or “weird hippie people”.
-In fact, some might claim Canada’s prudish perspective is delayed for a “progressive” first world country.
+In fact, some might claim Canada’s prudish perspective is delayed for a “progressive” country.
 Ontario has only just introduced teaching correct anatomical terminology to young students, and look at the backlash it’s receiving!

 The history behind the “why” to our “ick” is one we could undress here further, but I think it’s safe to say the impact of our Anglosaxon/Catholic/Protestant settlers has a continued presence that is long overdue for a wardrobe change.